-A challenging fiscal context, shifting demographics, economic insecurity, and a changing role of the public sector are just a few of the complex circumstances facing local and regional governments.
+A changing role of the public sector, a challenging fiscal context, shifting demographics, and economic insecurity are just a few of the complex circumstances facing local and regional governments.

 GCI’s Local & Regional Governance Research Cluster promotes research and policy analysis that evaluates policy decisions and in specific cases, supports local municipal staff, administration, policy-makers and non-profits in local and regional policy making and programming.
 The Institute’s mission supports the Local & Regional Governance Research Cluster’s focus, not only regarding municipal planning and policy, but also on understanding cities in their regional context.

 On Friday, November 6, 2015, as part of our Public GOOD Initiative with the National Public Housing Museum (NPHM) and in conjunction with the Architecture Biennial, GCI co-hosted a forum on the “Future of Public Housing,” held at The Jane Addams Hull-House Dining Room.
 We might have entitled, the event, “Public Housing as a Public Good.”
 Other co-sponsors included The Institute for Public Architecture (IPA) and the Temple Hoyne Buell Center for the Study of American Architecture at Columbia University.
 Several participants came from New York City, including Rasmia Kirmani Frye, Director of Public/Private Partnerships, New York City Housing Authority, and Nadine Maleh, Executive Director, Institute for Public Architecture, who moderated the discussion.
 GCI Director provided opening comments on affronts to the “public” and the importance of the concept of the public good.
 Stay tuned for more programming from GCI and NPHM on our pubic good initiative.

 Current Local & Regional Governance Research Cluster Projects